gabriekas/Portfolio_Projects_GVA/chess_board/README.md

 Current project aims to answer one question "Which black chess figures can be captured by the white chess figure on a given chess board state?".
 To answer project's question, a Python programme was implemented.
 Programme prompts the user to alocate chess figures on the chess board and returns coordinates of the figures that can be captured if any.

-_The programme was created with little background in chess game, thus, displaying unconventional layout of the grame.
+_The programme was created with little background in chess game, thus, displaying unconventional layout of the game.
 The following is assumed:_
 - The only figures to be present on the chess board are either pawn or rook.
 - Only 1 white figure (pawn/rook) can be present.
 - No less than 1 and no more than 16 black figures (pawn/s or rook/s) can be present.